chekeAditya/Android-Interview-Question/Random_Question/Readme.md

         - IO Dispatcher:-

-            it is used to perform all the data operations such as networking, reading, or writing from the database, reading, or writing to the files eg: Fetching data from the database is an IO operation, which is done on the IO thread.
+            It is used to perform all the data operations such as networking, reading, or writing from the database, reading, or writing to the files eg: Fetching data from the database is an IO operation, which is done on the IO thread.

         - Default Dispatcher:-